International Organization for Standardization - ISO/IEC 27001:2022

 Once the risk assessment process is created, your organization will need to use it to identify risks associated with the loss of confidentiality, integrity and availability for information within the scope of the ISMS and track those risks somewhere (ideally in a centralized risk register).

-Design and implement controls to treat security risks identified during your risk assessment process.
+Design and implement ISO 27001 controls to treat security risks identified during your risk assessment process.

-During this stage, you’ll need to determine which controls are needed to sufficiently address the risks you’ve identified.
-You’ll need to refer to ISO 27001:2022 Annex A as your control baseline and ensure that no necessary controls are overlooked.
-You should assign individuals or teams to manage the risks, ensuring that they’re onboard with the proposed controls and are accepting of the residual information security risks.
-Keep in mind that your entire control set as well as your control selection process need to be documented, as documentation is a requirement of ISO Clause 7.5 and your auditors will ask to see this documentation as a part of their assessment.
+During this stage, you’ll need to determine which controls are needed to address the risks you’ve identified sufficiently.
+You’ll need to refer to ISO 27001:2022 Annex A as your control baseline and ensure no necessary controls are overlooked.
+You should assign individuals or teams to manage the risks, ensuring they’re on board with the proposed controls and accept the residual information security risks.
+Keep in mind that your entire control set, as well as your control selection process, need to be documented, as documentation is a requirement of ISO Clause 7.5, and your auditors will ask to see this documentation as a part of their assessment.

 Conduct an internal audit